What is a child arrangement order (CAO)?

 If you are not in this list, that does not mean you can’t apply for a CAO, it just means that you will need to ask the court for permission first.

 Applying for a child arrangement order is just one of many family law matters that you may need help with.
-To see more, visit our advice hub – click here.
+In our free family law advice hub, we have lots of information to help you without the need for using a solicitor.
+Visit our advice hub – click here.

-Do you have evidence you need to help your case?
-Make a record of everything that will help you win your dispute
+Do you have evidence to help your case?

 Menu